-Ruiz was a member of the first cohort in the newly formed Interactive Media and Games MFA program at USC's School of Cinematic Arts and then a member of the second cohort in its newly formed Ph.D. program in Media Arts + Practice.
+Ruiz was a member of the first cohort in the newly formed Interactive Media and Games M.F.A. program at USC's School of Cinematic Arts and then a member of the also newly formed USC Ph.D. program in Media Arts + Practice.
 She has served as advisory board member for Games for Change, was a USC Provost’s Fellow, and recipient of the University of Southern California’s Ph.D.
 Achievement Award, the highest honor bestowed on doctoral candidates at USC.

 As a first-generation middle school, high school, and college graduate, I was fortunate to attend and earn my B.F.A. from The Cooper Union for the Advancement of Science and Art, an institution with a radically progressive history founded on the belief that advanced education should be free.
 It was here that my nascent interest in community building conceptually merged with art practice, media-making, and humanities scholarship, thereby laying a foundation for research into creative embodied approaches to social problems.